intel/iot-js-api/api/board/gpio.md

 The `supportedModes` property inherited from [`Pin`](./README.md/#pin) returns an array of supported modes for the pin, according to the board documentation.
 Implementations are not required to implement this property, in which case its value should be `undefined`.

 The `value` property inherited from [`Pin`](./README.md/#pin) provides the raw value of the pin, 0 (meaning `low`, or `false`) or 1 (meaning `high`, or `true`) or `undefined`.
 The default value is `undefined`, meaning the input may be floating, and output is not specified.
-When reading the property, implementations SHOULD make a synchronous read operation to fetch the value of the pin.
+When reading the property, implementations SHOULD perform a synchronous read operation to fetch the value of the pin.

-The `address` property inherited from [`Pin`](./README.md/#pin) is initialized by implementation with the pin mapping value provided by the board, and represents the identifier of the pin in the given platform and operating system.
+The `address` property inherited from [`Pin`](./README.md/#pin) is initialized by the implementation with the pin mapping value provided by the board, and represents the identifier of the pin in the given platform and operating system.

 The `activeLow` property tells whether the pin value 0 means active.
 If `activeLow` is `true`, with `value` 0 the pin is active, otherwise inactive.
 For instance, if an actuator is attached to the (output) pin active on low, client code should write the value 0 to the pin in order to activate the actuator.

 The `edge` property is used for input pins and tells whether the `onchange` event is emitted on the rising edge of the signal (string value `"rising"`) when `value` changes from 0 to 1, or on falling edge (string value `"falling"`) when `value` changes from 1 to 0, or both edges (string value `"any"`), or never (string value `"none`").
-The default value is `"none"`, which means by default the `onchange` events will fire on any change.
+The default value is `"none"`, which means the event will not fire on any change.

 The `pull` property tells if the internal pulldown (string value `"pulldown"`) or pullup (string value `"pullup"`) resistor is used for input pins to provide a default value (0 or 1) when the input is floating.
 The default value is `"none"`, meaning no resistor is used and the input is floating.